 Prof Wong Tien Yin is Medical Director of the Singapore National Eye Centre (SNEC) where he is a senior consultant ophthalmologist sub-specialising in medical retina.

-He is also the Academic Chair of the Ophthalmology & Visual Sciences Program at Duke-NUS Medical School, National University of Singapore where he is concurrently Vice-Dean, Office of Clinical Sciences, coordinating clinical and translational research strategy and execution across the SingHealth-Duke-NUS Academic Medical Centre (AMC).
+He is currently the Deputy Group Chief Executive Officer (Research & Education), SingHealth (Designate) and the Academic Chair of the Ophthalmology & Visual Sciences Program at Duke-NUS Medical School, National University of Singapore where he is Vice-Dean, Office of Clinical Sciences, coordinating clinical and translational research strategy and execution across the SingHealth-Duke-NUS Academic Medical Centre (AMC).
 As Head of the Academic Medicine Research Institute (AMRI), he facilitates and plans the development and support of clinician scientists and clinician-investigators.

 Prior to these roles, Prof Wong has served as Chairman of the Department of Ophthalmology, National University of Singapore, Chairman of the Department of Ophthalmology, Royal Victorian Eye and Ear Hospital, the University of Melbourne, Australia and was the immediate past Executive Director of the Singapore Eye Research Institute (SERI), where he continues to chair SERI’s Board and is a Senior Principal Clinician Scientist.

 Prof Wong is a physician-scientist, practicing as a retinal specialist and with a broad-based research focused on the epidemiology of retinal diseases, such as diabetic and hypertensive retinopathy and age-related macular degeneration.
 His research has led to the concept that retinal vascular imaging may predict risk of cardiovascular diseases, such as stroke and ischemic heart disease.